ministryofjustice/moj-frontend/docs/components/interruption-card.md

 - has met all the success criteria, and they can finish the rest of the application later
 - needs to do something after completing the service, for example contact a solicitor
-- needs to go to another service to apply
+- needs to complete a task in another service

 #### 5. Showing important content ahead of a task

 As well as responding to an input, an interruption card can tell a user about a task they’re about to start.

+Users need to confirm that they understand something, and then they're allowed to continue.
+By confirming or continuing, the user is not declaring anything.
+Declarations , which is usually used to confirm that the information they've submitted is correct.
+They are part of the flow and therefore not an interruption.

 Start with the inset or warning text components.
 If they do not work (or something is very important), use the interruption card.
 This prevents overuse.

-Asking users to confirm they understand something via an interruption card is different to a service ‘declaration’, which is part of the flow and therefore not an interruption.

 ### When not to use